JATROPHA PODAGRICA COMPACTA

-The Jatropha is originally from the tropical parts of Asia and Africa and belongs to the Euphorbiaccae (Euphorbia)
+The Jatropha is originally from the tropical parts of Asia and Africa and belongs to the Euphorbiaccae (Euphorbiaccae)

-The species Jatropha Podagrica (or Buddha belly plant) has a swollen trunk that does justice to the name “Buddha Belly”.
-The large leaves are dark green at the top and grayish at the bottom.
-The plant has coral-red flowers.
+The variety Jatropha Podagrica (aka Buddha belly plant) has a swollen trunk that lives up to the name “Buddha Belly”.
+The large leaves are dark green on top and grayish on the underside.
+The plant has coral red flowers.

-The Jatropha Podagrica is for sale from March to October.
+The Jatropha Podagrica is on sale from March to October.

-Like a lot of sunlight but not in the bright sun.
-A place in the windowsill is ideal.
+Likes a lot of sunlight but not in direct sunlight.
+A place on the windowsill is ideal.

 Water the Jatropha regularly.
-Certainly if the plant receives a lot of sunlight, it needs a lot of water.
+It needs a lot of water, especially if the plant receives a lot of sunlight.
 A Jatropha is a tropical plant and therefore also likes moisture.
-It really can't have drought, but the feet don't like wet plants either.
-Water about 3 times a week, the amount of water depends on the size of the pot, but make sure that the soil remains moist.
-Simply watering on top of the potting soil is fine, but putting the pot in a layer of water for a few minutes is also a good way to water.
+It really can't stand drought, but the plant doesn't like wet feet either.
+Water about 3x a week, the amount of water depends on the size of the pot, but make sure that the potting soil remains moist.
+Just watering on top of the potting soil is fine, but putting the pot in a layer of water for a few minutes is also a good way to water.

-It is possible that the lower leaf will turn yellow due to various factors.
+It is possible that the lower leaf turns yellow due to various factors.
 This does not mean that the Jatropha will die.
-Simply remove this yellow leaf and your Jatropha is beautiful again
+Just remove this yellow leaf and your Jatropha is beautiful again